movementlabsxyz/MIP/MIP/mip-security_fallibility/README.md

 The total amount of bridge transfers SHOULD be rate limited.
 The bridge contract on L2 (L1) SHOULD be limiting the amount of tokens that can be transferred from L1 to L2 within a given time window $\Delta$ to `bridge_rate`.

 To not impact honest traffic heavily, a governance body should be overseeing, whether the `bridge_rate` should be increased temporarily and for what interval.
-However, such a mechanism impacts the security assumptions as this governance body also would have to adhere to stringent security requirements and a compromise of the governance body could effectively disable the rate limiation.
+However, such a mechanism impacts the security assumptions as this governance body also would have to adhere to stringent security requirements and a compromise of the governance body could effectively disable the rate limitation.

 ##### 3. Relayer key protection

-The relayer shall maximize security measurements to protect keys.
+The relayer shall maximize security measurements to protect its keys.
+For example, it SHOULD implement a multi-signature scheme to sign its messages, as is proposed in [MIP-21](https://github.com/movementlabsxyz/MIP/pull/21).
+The owners of the constituent keys should be distinct entities with distinct access to their keys.

 ## Reference Implementation